kdw1000/eDNP8331/_eDNP8331_EKFS.md

 ![Overview](https://ssv-comm.de/forum/bilder/8331EK-overview.jpg)

 The commissioning of the eDNP/8331-EK is relatively simple.
 Since a microSD card with the bootable firmware is pre-installed in the DNP/8331-SD card holder, it is only necessary to provide a 24 VDC supply voltage using the plug-in power supply from the scope of delivery.
-In total, there are four remote access possibilities ex works ready to use: One command-line Linux user interface via RS232 or Ethernet LAN and only via Ethernet LAN a file transfer interface and one web-based configuration interface (SSV/WebUI).
+In total, there are four remote access possibilities ex works ready to use: One command-line Linux user interface via RS232 (serial console session) or Ethernet LAN (SSH client session) and only via Ethernet LAN a file transfer interface (SFTP client session) and one web-based configuration interface (webbrowser session with SSV/WebUI).

 ## Serial Console Session